GrinonBarrett/Taksidos/To Do.md

 * Will add a Koulaz (a hooded humanoid looking monster that steals disobedient children)
 * Will add a Grindylow (change the spelling possibly)
 * Will add Vodnik?!

-* Create Zersus, the figure garbed in a bold duster jacket with a large eyeball for a head and a mane of feathers.
-We have plans for this fella.

 MORE SPELLS!
 Jander (makes sick and visibly unappealing)